Louisville, Kentucky: Religion

 The city is home to two megachurches.
 Southeast Christian Church, with its main campus in Middletown and three others in the surrounding region, is, as of 2023, the eighth-largest church in the US by average weekend attendance.
 St. Stephen Church has the largest African American congregation in Kentucky.

 The city is home to several religious institutions: the Southern Baptist Theological Seminary, Louisville Bible College, Louisville Presbyterian Theological Seminary, and the denominational headquarters of the Presbyterian Church (USA).

 The Church of Jesus Christ of Latter-day Saints maintains a temple in suburban Crestwood.

 The Jewish population of around 18,300 in the metro area (as of 2022) is served by five synagogues.
 Most Jewish families emigrated from Eastern Europe at the start of the 20th century; around 800 Soviet Jews have moved to Louisville since 1991.
 Jewish immigrants founded Jewish Hospital in what was once the center of the city's Jewish district.
 From 2005 to 2012, Jewish Hospital merged with two Kentucky-based Catholic healthcare systems to form KentuckyOne Health, which later in 2012 announced a partnership with the University of Louisville Hospital.
 A significant focal point for Louisville's Jewish community is located near Bowman Field, where there are two Orthodox synagogues (including Anshei Sfard, founded in 1893), the Jewish Community Center, Jewish Family and Career Services, and an affordable housing complex.

 Muslims in Louisville number around 10,000, both indigenous and immigrants who arrived in the early 1960s from India, Pakistan, Bangladesh, Iran, and Turkey.
 Immigrants from Afghanistan arrived in the early 1980s.
 Those from Iraq, Somalia, and Bosnia arrived in the 1990s, and the 2010s saw the arrival of immigrants from Kosovo.
 Many mosques and Islamic organizations exist in the metro area.

 Since 1996, every May, the Festival of Faiths, a five-day national interfaith gathering, is held featuring music, poetry, film, art, and dialogue.
 The festival is organized by the Center for Interfaith Relations and is held at Actors Theatre of Louisville.

 Louisville first welcomed the Baháʼí Faith in 1920.
 The Spiritual Assembly of the Baháʼí of Louisville was formed in 1944 when their community reached the required amount of nine adult Baháʼís.
 The first Baháʼí center opened in Louisville in 1967 in Crescent Hill.
 When the community outgrew the space in 1985, it was sold and another center opened in Buechel in 1998.

+Today, roughly 48.7% of the religious Christian population belong to Evangelical Protestant churches ranging from Baptist to Pentecostal Methodist, while roughly 24.2% belong to Mainline Protestant churches.
+Similarly, around 20.4% claim Catholicism.